boobathiayyasamy/heptapal-agent-core/README.md

 # Personal AI Assistant with Google ADK

-A comprehensive Personal AI Assistant built with Google Agent Development Kit (ADK) that uses a multi-agent architecture to handle reminders and todo lists efficiently.
+A comprehensive Personal AI Assistant built with Google Agent Development Kit (ADK) that uses a multi-agent architecture to handle reminders and todo lists efficiently with MySQL database persistence.

 ## 🏗️ Architecture

-The system implements a **multi-agent architecture** with specialized agents:
+The system implements a **multi-agent architecture** with specialized agents and **MySQL database persistence**:

 ### Root Agent
 - **Purpose**: Delegates tasks to appropriate sub-agents based on user requests